Restaurant Style Paneer Butter Masala (Paneer Makhani)

 Spice Powders – Spice powders like coriander powder, turmeric powder, Kashmiri red chilli powder, and garam masala powder are added to enhance the taste of this butter paneer gravy.

-Tomato Puree and Tomato Ketchup – Store-bought tomato puree (or tomato paste) and tomato ketchup is a must to make this recipe.
+Tomato Puree and Tomato Ketchup – Store-bought tomato puree (or tomato paste) and tomato ketchup are a must to make this recipe.
 Since they are much more concentrated than homemade ones, they give the dish a very characteristic restaurant-like taste.

 Cashews – This adds a rich taste and creamy texture to the gravy.
 You can also use blanched almonds instead of cashews.